wubuku/aptos-constantinople/README.md

 # Constantinople

+The original [constantinople](https://github.com/0xobelisk/constantinople) is a game that was developed using the full-chain game engine [obelisk](https://obelisk.build) and runs on Sui.

+Here we try to migrate this game to Aptos using the dddappp low-code development tool.

 ## Analysis of the Original Version

 The key (ID) of an entity is address, which feels like a limitation of the current obelisk framework.